abara15/abara15/README.md

 # Intro
 Hey everyone 👋

 My name is Anthony Barakat.
-I'm a Software Engineer based in Sydney, AU.
-I work full-stack, but specialise in front-end development.
-I enjoy working on cool projects and web apps that are made user-first!
+I'm a Development Operations Engineer based in Sydney, AU.
+I work in Azure DevOps assisting in the development and support of CI/CD processes and pipelines for all infrastructure-related components in my organisation.

-I am proficient in JavaScript, Python, React.js, Node.js, Sass, and C, and am currently in the middle of learning Golang and Terraform.
+I am proficient in JavaScript, Python, React.js, Node.js, Sass, and C.

 If you're interested in reaching out or learning a bit more about me, check my socials above or my portfolio [here](https://abara15.github.io)!